lao-tseu-is-alive/cgil-vue-olmap/README.md

 The npm bundle in is compiled with [POI](https://poi.js.org/) in CommonJS2 so that you can use it in another build tool, the bundle DOES NOT INCLUDE all modules in node_modules folder.
 This is done to avoid duplication of node_modules  when you build your own bundle.
-But it also means that you MUST install the dependencies yourself in your project.

-> THIS IS NOT AN UMD JS BUNDLE ! so YOU CANNOT USE IT AS IS IN YOUR BROWSER
+> THIS IS NOT AN UMD JS BUNDLE ! so...
+YOU CANNOT USE IT 'AS IS' IN YOUR BROWSER

 As soon as I got time for this i will try to prepare an UMD build with POI or Bili.
 Feel free to check out the code from github and try to do it yourself if you need an "huge" UMD bundle.